solovino/MyGetting-and-Cleaning-DataProject/README.md

 STEP 9: Define the final dataset that computes the average of each variable for each activity and each subject

-2. Codebook       -- The codebook for the dataset
+File 2.
+Codebook       -- The codebook for the dataset